Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 		- Immune when he has a pet out
 - Mesa
 	- Stables in mesa
-	- Press button on command block to get to Archery
 	- Archery
 		- Need two free inventory slots
 		- Shoot target blocks